-Gesine Weber is a fellow on GMF’s Geostrategy team.
-She works on European security and defense issues, and leads the annual Transatlantic Trends study.
-Based in Paris, she focuses on Europe’s role as a geopolitical actor, EU defense initiatives, and security and defense policy of the E3 (France, Germany, and the United Kingdom).
+Gesine Weber is a fellow on GMF’s Geostrategy team, where she works on European security and defense issues.
+Based in Paris, she focuses on EU defense initiativessecurity and defense policy of the E3 (France, Germany, and the United Kingdom), and Europe's role in the global order.

-Prior to joining GMF, Weber worked as a defense policy adviser in the German parliament and as a consultant for the Friedrich-Ebert-Foundation in Shanghai.
-Weber is pursuing PhD research on European defense cooperation at the Defence Studies Department of King’s College London, where she is part of the European Foreign Policy Research Group.
-She contributes to the work of the Centre for Grand Strategy and is an associate researcher for the European Council on Foreign Relations.
+Prior to joining GMF, she worked as a defense policy adviser at the German parliament and as a consultant for the Friedrich-Ebert-Foundation in Shanghai.
+Weber is pursuing a PhD in defense studies at King’s College London, where she is part of the European Foreign Policy Research Group and contributes to the work of the Centre for Grand Strategy.
+She is an associate researcher for the European Council on Foreign Relations and a nonresident Hans J. Morgenthau Fellow at the Notre Dame Center for International Security.

 Media Mentions